MiniObject#

 MiniObject

-- classmethod replace(newdata: MiniObject | None = None) Tuple[bool, MiniObject | None] #
+- classmethod replace(newdata: MiniObject | None = None) tuple[bool, MiniObject | None]#

 Atomically modifies a pointer to point to a new mini-object.
 The reference count of

-is decreased and the reference count ofnewdata
+olddatais decreased and the reference count ofnewdatais increased.Either

-and the value pointed to byolddata
+newdataand the value pointed to byolddatamay beNone.- Parameters:

 newdata – pointer to new mini-object

-- set_qdata(quark: int, data: Any, destroy: Callable[[Any], None]) None #
+- set_qdata(quark: int, data: Any, destroy: Callable[[Any], None]) None#

 This sets an opaque, named pointer on a miniobject.
 The name is specified through a